Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 ✅ Sales and negotiation skills

 Train them on prospecting, lead conversion, and closing deals successfully.
 Offer workshops on how to negotiate terms and handle objections.
-You may want to conduct scenarios so that they can practice their skills in a controlled environment.
+Consider conducting scenarios so that they can practice their skills in a controlled environment.

 Give Your Agents a Productivity Boost with Paperless Pipeline